Lucia's Blog: 2022-07-10

 4. He was to warn Christians before God (1 Timothy 1:18).

-5. Quarreling or arguing over words turns people away from the simplicity of the Gospel, the faith, and discourages everyone who is listening.
+5. Quarreling or arguing over words distracts people from the simplicity of the Gospel and the faith and discourages those who are listening.

 Those who quarrel or dispute about words are identified as those who "teach different doctrines" (I Tim.
 6:3-6).
-Take notice that the "words" quarreled or argued in our verse do not profit a man's soul because they ruin those that hear them.
+Notice that the "words" quarreled or argued in our verse do not profit a man's soul because they ruin those who hear them.
 To hear or accept the doctrines of men that are above and beyond the divine revelation is catastrophic to the eternal state of the soul.

 • Handling The Word of Truth Rightly:

-In 2 Timothy 2:15, Paul urges Timothy to handle the Word of Truth rightly.
+In 2 Timothy 2:15, Paul urges Timothy to rightly handle the Word of Truth.
 He implies that it is possible to misuse God’s Word.
 Timothy was to be diligent in presenting himself approved to God as a worker who does not need to be ashamed and rightly divides the Word of Truth.

 “Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth.”
 (2 Timothy 2:15)

-All Christians are commanded to study God’s Word to help us live our lives according to the will of God.
+All Christians are commanded to study God’s Word to help us live our lives according to God's will.
 We are to live out what we teach and study.
-When we faithfully handle the Word of Truth, it means that we are using the Word of God correctly, cutting it straight and dividing it right.
-The word for ‘rightly handle’ in Greek is ‘orthotomeo,’ and this is the only time the word is used in the New Testament.
+When we faithfully handle the Word of Truth, it means that we are correctly using the Word of God, cutting it straight and dividing it right.
+The word for ‘rightly handle’ in Greek is ‘orthotone,’ and this is the only time the word is used in the New Testament.

-In our text, Paul is urging Timothy to be diligent in applying the Word of God correctly to stand against false teachings (1 Timothy 4:13; 2 Peter 1:10).
-It stresses the need for us to study the Word of God.
+In our text, Paul urges Timothy to diligently apply the Word of God to stand against false teachings (1 Timothy 4:13; 2 Peter 1:10).
+This text stresses the need for us to study the Word of God.
 We cannot stand against false teaching or use the Word of God correctly if we neglect the diligent study of it (Hosea 4:6).

-1. The purpose of God’s Word is not to go argue over words with others.
+1. The purpose of God’s Word is not to argue over words with others.

 2. God wants us to teach His glory and the truth of His Word, not argue about words.